 Maybe I’ve been going about this “business owner” thing all wrong – I thought you bought inventory and paid wages out of the money you made from the service and/or product you provided?
 You know, collect on the invoice, turn around and pay your employees, buy more inventory, pay the utilities, and the leftover goes in the owner’s pocket or, if he’s smart, into a CONTINGENCY FUND for when someone doesn’t pay the invoice right away…

 Obviously, I need to rethink my business model.
 I need to start “leveraging” my “receivables” and “monetizing” my “books” so I, too, can show false profits and qualify for a government handout.

 It is obvious that I am involved in the wrong end of the business world.
 I need to get into the money supplying end of it, instead of the money using end of it.

 Then again, what do I know?
 I’m just a red necked, bog dwelling hick with no formal ed-uh-muh-cay-shun.
 The fact that my business runs without a debt probably disqualifies me from belonging to the great herd at the public trough, anyway.

-Thank you for stopping by, God bless you all, listen to The O Word on BlogTalkRadio, Wear Red on Fridays, and support Warriors for Innocence!
+Thank you for stopping by, In GOD We Trust, God bless you all, listen to The O Word on BlogTalkRadio, Wear Red on Fridays, and support Warriors for Innocence!